Embracing Ethical Interventions for Short-Term Behavioral Health

 Ellen Fink-Samnick

 Dr. Ellen Fink-Samnick is an award-winning industry entrepreneur who empowers healthcare’s interprofessional workforce.
-She is a subject matter expert on ethics, health equity and quality, integrated care, interprofessional teams, professional case management, and trauma-informed leadership.
-Her latest books include The…
+She is known as Professional Case Management’s Ethical Compass and for her work in health equity, integrated care, interprofessional teams, professional case management, quality, and trauma-informed…

 Chapters & learning objectives